prebox/checkdown/README.md

 The checkbox element is cross browser compatible and is incredible reliable!

-There is no "hack" involved, just a cleaver use of HTML elements.<br/>
+There is no "hack" involved, just a clever use of HTML elements.<br/>
 What is even better is that the dropdown menu is fully compatible with keyboard interactions.

 ![keyboard focus](.readme/focus.png)